 The average Australian household has been classically understood as a nuclear family with their extended family living separately.
 However, today the archetypal family (husband, wife and children) can no longer be the exact social expectation.
 The increase in divorce and remarriage has created households that incorporate step-parents, step-children and step-siblings.
 The number of unwed mothers has also risen and many children are raised in single parent households.
 As the stigma associated with same-sex relationships diminishes, it is becoming more common for same-sex couples to have children or for families to incorporate LGBTQI+ relationships into their households.
-There is also further diversity as 43.1% Australians have at least one parent born overseas.
+There is also further diversity as 49% Australians have at least one parent born overseas (2016 Census).
 These multicultural families may have cultural customs that are particular to their country of birth.
 For example, it is more common to find extended family living with the nuclear family in migrant households.

 While the traditional family structure is no longer a realistic social standard, the family remains fundamentally important to people throughout their life.
 Individualism is highly valued and Australians usually encourage their family members' to be independent and follow their personal aspirations.
 Children are often taught subconsciously think of themselves as ‘special’ or ‘unique’ as they grow up.
 The cultural idea pervades: you are what you make of yourself and who you choose to be.
 People are expected to be self-reliant, self-determining and responsible for their choices.